quicwg/multipath/draft-ietf-quic-multipath.md

 it with a new connection ID using a MP_NEW_CONNECTION_ID frame.

-Endpoints MUST NOT issue new connection IDs with Path IDs greater than the Maximum Path Identifier field in MAX_PATHS frames (see Section {{max-paths-frame}}).
+Endpoints MUST NOT issue new connection IDs with Path IDs greater than the Maximum Path Identifier field in MAX_PATH_ID frames (see Section {{max-paths-frame}}).
-When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATHS frame to inform the peer that it could use new active path identifiers.
+When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATH_ID frame to inform the peer that it could use new active path identifiers.